Remarks on Automorphism and Cohomology of Cyclic Coverings: Deformation Theory and Infinitesimal Torelli Theorem

-are both natural inclusions.
-In the following, we assume that the field $k$ is the field of complex numbers $\CC$. \begin{proposition} Use the same notations as above.
+are both natural inclusions. \begin{proposition} Use the same notations as above.
 Suppose that $n$ is the dimension of $X$ and the cup product is injective for some $p$.
 If the group $G$ acts trivially on $H^n(X, \mathbb{C})$, then the forgetful functor $h$ in (\ref{forgeth}) is smooth. \end{proposition}